SER-AMTA Continuing Music Therapy Education

 This CMTE course, "

-Advocacy Skills for Today's Music Therapist," is approved by the CBMT for 5 Continuing Music Therapy Education credits.
+Early Childhood Music Therapy Practices: A Music Together Approach," is approved by the CBMT for 5 Continuing Music Therapy Education credits.

 The Southeastern Region, AMTA, Inc. maintains responsibility for program quality and adherence to CBMT